The Works Of J.D. Salinger To Be Released In Digital Format

 J.D.
 Salinger had long said that “publishing is a terrible invasion of my privacy,” so his son admits that it’s odd releasing the works and paper.

-“It’s weird, because I’ve spent my whole life protecting him and not talking about him.”
+“It’s weird, because I’ve spent my whole life protecting him and not talking about him,” Matt remarked.